utarasama/utarasama/README.md

 Developing in Python is my hobby and I want to make it my speciality for web development (Django) and data science.
-- 🔭 I’m currently developing an Android app to help Muslims catch up on their obligatory prayers.
+- 🔭 I’m currently developing a marketplace <ith Django and Tailwind.
 - 🌱 I’m currently learning Django.
 - 📫 How to reach me: my [LinkedIn](https://www.linkedin.com/in/mehdi-tarhoult/) account or my [email address](mailto:mehdi.trh@outlook.fr) 😎
 - ⚡ Fun fact: I love water!